06 Jan SNP and PPDS Planning Horizons

 When using both SNP and PPDS to plan the same production lines in an APO environment, one of the most critical design decisions you can make is how the SNP and PPDS horizons interact with each other.

 Like many settings in APO, there is no real “right” answer to this question.
 It all depends on the scenario at hand.
 In fact, the setting used can vary within a company, between divisions or even between lines in the same plant.
-In the next few entries we will explore the differences of each horizon and how they can be used in an overall design.
+In the next few entries we will explore the differences of each horizon and how we can use them in an overall design.

 Planned orders are generated with SNP PPMs or PDSs for production master data, and the level of detail is meant for rough cut capacity planning, not detailed scheduling.
 Generally the SNP planning books are used to manage the SNP plan, balancing demand requirements with available capacity.
 The decisions made in this horizon are not concerned about run sequence but balancing capacity required to meet the demand signals available.
 Capacity leveling heuristics can smooth capacity in this horizon, but can not generate or delete orders, only smooth orders created by the SNP production planning heuristic.